A Journey Through Algarve's Historical Landmarks

 Faro is the capital of the Algarve, and there is an old town with an authentic feel of history.
 The walls of medieval constructions, narrow streets, small squares, and numerous historic buildings enclose the lanes and streets of the Faro.

 The Arco da Vila is an arch dating back to the nineteenth Century that leads to the old town.
 The most critical facilities include Sé de Faro – a gothic cathedral built on the foundation of a mosque, and Igreja do Carmo, with a famous bone church (Capela dos Ossos).
-More of Faro's history can be learned at the Municipal Museum, situated in a building that used to be a convent.
+More of Faro's history can be learned at the Municipal Museum, located in a building that was once a convent.

 6. Sagres Fortress

 Located on the southwest coast of Portugal in the Algarve region, the Sagres fortress, or the Fortaleza de Sagres, is a historical gem and a geographical marvel.
-This construction is a fortress from the 15th Century, ordered by one of the main characters of the Discoveries' Age – Prince Henry the Navigator.
+This construction is a 15th-century fortress, ordered by one of the main characters of the Age of Discovery – Prince Henry the Navigator.

 Thus, continuously watching the sea and guarding the coast became a vital defence point.
 Today, the massive walls of the fort, cannons, and the rather famous Rosa dos Ventos, or the Wind Compass, where it is said that the Portuguese used to train their sailors, are open for tourists.
 The added features that make this place even more appealing include the feeling of the Atlantic Ocean and the mighty cliffs.